Is Golden Age Musical Theatre Still Relevant in 2026?

 That doesn’t mean they should be erased.
 It means we can appreciate their artistry while also acknowledging their blind spots.

-The real challenge—and opportunity—is figuring out how to honor these works responsibly in the present.
+The real challenge (and opportunity) is figuring out how to honor these works responsibly in the present.

 How to Revisit Golden Age Musicals Today